AbhishekRS4/AbhishekRS4/README.md

 ## :man_technologist: About Me
 * 👨🏽‍🎓 I am a graduate Artificial Intelligence (AI) Engineer from the University of Groningen.
-I am a motivated, talented, hardworking, and fast-learning professional.
+I am a motivated, talented, hardworking, fast-learning, and life-long learning professional.
 I believe that **change is the only constant**.
-In this bold new era of the AI world, I'm always open to upgrading my real human intelligence with new skills be it related to any one of the following --- technology, social, life, personality.
+In this bold new era of the AI world, I'm always ready to upgrade my real human intelligence / skills in any one of the following --- technology, social, life, personality.
 * I am from 🇮🇳, currently living in 🇳🇱
 * 📧 If you would like to contact me, you can always reach me - [abhishek.r.satyanarayana.4@gmail.com](mailto:abhishek.r.satyanarayana.4@gmail.com),